What did we drive?

-Unlike the previous generation, the 1 Series is now only available as a 5 door variant.
-This means much easier access for passengers getting in to the back seats and also means that parents will find it incredibly easy to install child seats.
-Speaking of, there are isofix points on the two rear outer seats as standard with no-fuss covers that hinge and clip back into place.
-It’s not just for children however; as 2 adults will fit comfortably in the back – a third will manage but it’ll be a tight squeeze.
+Unlike the previous generation, the BMW 1 Series 2020 is now only available as a five-door variant.
+This means much easier access for passengers getting into the back seats and also means that parents will find it incredibly easy to install child seats.
+Speaking of, there are Isofix points on the two rear outer seats as standard with no-fuss covers that hinge and clip back into place.
+It’s not just for children, however, as two adults will fit comfortably in the back – a third will manage but it’ll be a tight squeeze.

 Boot capacity is now much more than the previous model at - 380 litres- the same as the Audi A3 and 10 litres more than the Mercedes-Benz A-Class.
 The 1 Series now also offers an automatic tailgate, though as you can imagine this does not come as standard on all models.

-This car had a folding boot floor that offers even more underfloor storage and can be used to hide away all of those bits and bobs that you want in the car but don’t want on display; first aid kits, bags for life or even valuable items such as laptops etc. whilst you pop into the shops.
-We were carrying our standard backpack of filming equipment plus a standard size golfing umbrella – and whilst this obviously fit in without a problem, the umbrella just missed fitting in this underfloor space by just a few centimeters.
+This car had a folding boot floor that offers even more underfloor storage and can be used to hide away all of those bits and bobs that you want in the car but don’t want on display; first aid kits, bags for life or even valuable items such as laptops etc. We were carrying our standard backpack of filming equipment plus a standard size golfing umbrella – and while this obviously fit in without a problem, the umbrella just missed fitting in this underfloor space by just a few centimetres.
 (Not the end of the world, but I’ve got to find at least one thing wrong to say about it!).

-The lineup is nice and simple with just 3 model variants or the performance ‘M’ models.
-You can then of course add a plethora of extras to really personalise your vehicle.
+The line-up is nice and simple with just three model variants or the performance ‘M’ models.
+You can then of course add a plethora of extras to personalise your vehicle.

 - 16" Alloy wheels